Pet Spending Demographics and Consumer Behavior: Who's Driving the $147B US Market

 Essential vs. Discretionary Spending Patterns

-Pet food represents the most consistent spending category across all demographics, but premium food purchases vary dramatically based on income and lifestyle factors.
+Pet food represents the most consistent spending category across all demographics according to APPA, but premium food purchases vary dramatically based on income and lifestyle factors.
 High-income households spend 3-4 times more on food per pet than lower-income families.

 Grooming services represent pure discretionary spending that correlates strongly with urban living and higher incomes.
 Professional grooming customers often become loyal, high-value clients for other premium services.